abhi96256/Appoinment/README.md

 ## 📞 Support

-अगर कोई problem आए तो:
+If you encounter any problems:
-- GitHub Issues पर report करें
+- Report on GitHub Issues
-- Documentation check करें
+- Check documentation
-- Code comments देखें
+- Review code comments

 ---